 FAA Weather Cameras

-The FAA Weather Camera Program improves aviation safety and efficiency by providing pilots with near real-time visual and textual weather data.
+The FAA Weather Camera Program improves aviation safety and efficiency by providing pilots with near real-time visual weather data.
 Pilots, dispatchers, Flight Service Specialists, and National Weather Service (NWS) forecasters receive visual confirmation of weather conditions at airports, mountain passes, and other strategic locations along air routes and areas with elevated accident rates.

-Weather cameras give users near real-time images of weather conditions prior to takeoff and during flight, via en route weather updates.
-When combined with textual weather products, weather camera images become a powerful “go-or-no-go” aviation flight decision tool.
+Weather cameras give users near real-time images (updated every 10 minutes) of weather conditions prior to takeoff and during flight, via en route weather updates.
+Multiple camera views are available at each weather camera location.
+When combined with available textual weather products, weather camera images become a powerful “go-or-no-go” aviation flight decision tool.

 View weather camera map and images.